yogsototh/krambook/README.md

 # How do I write a book using it?

 - Edit the `config.rb` file (set title, author name and pdf filename)
 - Create and write files in the `content` folder.
 You should write them using the [kramdown](http://kramdown.rubyforge.org/) format.
-Very close to the %mardown format.
+Very close to the Mardown format.
 - run `rake` (or `rake compile`) to create and show a `.pdf` file.

 Remark: